praclet/ctf_osint/challenges/level03/geoguessr2/geoguessr2.md

 Photo is taken towards east, query most known mountain in the Alps, if you enumerate the mountains you will find the "Dents du Midi".
 Try to find this location in google earth.
 ![photo_highlight](solution1.png)
-There arent many place like this in google earth in the west side of the "Dents du Midi".
+There arent many places like this in google earth in the west side of the "Dents du Midi".
 ![photo_highlight_earth](solution2.png)
-You see 3 chairlift that goes as high as the photo on the map, grab photo of the 3 and see that the right one is Chavanette.
+You see three chairlifts that go high enough on the map, grab pictures of the three and see that the right one is Chavanette.

 echo -n "Chavanette" | sha256sum
 916154debfb1a3c932e9fa501d2eff53fc3ab6054933a53237e7e35fe9f60a2b